Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 - Environmental communication and data visualization

 On the last day of the program, students will participate in a closing ceremony that will give them the chance to share their finished work products and program experience.
 Family and friends will be invited to join to celebrate the students' accomplishments!
+The Ceremony will occur on the last day of the program, and will conclude by 2pm.
+Exact details and invitations will be forthcoming.

 Please note: The below represents a sample schedule based on our best expectations for the in-person iteration of this program.
 The schedule is subject to change as we continue to develop the program to be as meaningful as possible for our students.